rios0rios0/guide/Code-Style/Python/Typing-and-Type-Hints-(PEP-484).md

     ...
 ```

 Go to the [official documentation](https://docs.python.org/3/library/typing.html) for more information on how to use the typing module.
-I don’t want to copy & paste their entire page here. 😛
+I don't want to copy & paste their entire page here. 😛